ryantd42/NY-Legislative-Git/2023/S3100A-2023/bill.md

  LAWFUL  PROFESSION,  TRADE,  OR  BUSINESS  OF ANY KIND IS TO THAT EXTENT VOID.
-FOR ALL COVERED INDIVIDUALS, NO EMPLOYER  OR  ITS  AGENT,  OR  THE OFFICER  OR  AGENT  OF  ANY  CORPORATION, PARTNERSHIP, LIMITED LIABILITY COMPANY, OR OTHER ENTITY SHALL SEEK, REQUIRE, DEMAND OR  ACCEPT  A  NON- COMPETE AGREEMENT FROM ANY COVERED INDIVIDUAL.
+FOR ALL COVERED INDIVIDUALS, NO EMPLOYER  OR  ITS  AGENT,  OR  THE OFFICER  OR  AGENT  OF  ANY  CORPORATION, PARTNERSHIP, LIMITED LIABILITY

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD05912-01-3
+  LBD05912-03-3
- S. 3100  2
+ S. 3100--A  2

+ COMPANY, OR OTHER ENTITY SHALL SEEK, REQUIRE, DEMAND OR  ACCEPT  A  NON- COMPETE AGREEMENT FROM ANY COVERED INDIVIDUAL.
   4. (A)  A  COVERED INDIVIDUAL, MAY BRING A CIVIL ACTION IN A COURT OF COMPETENT JURISDICTION AGAINST ANY EMPLOYER OR PERSONS ALLEGED  TO  HAVE VIOLATED  THIS  SECTION.
 A  COVERED  INDIVIDUAL SHALL BRING SUCH ACTION